 Tools like PageSpeed Insights can measure a website’s performance.
 You can enter a URL and get a performance report in seconds.
 The report contains scores about how your website is performing, both for mobile and desktop.
 This is a good start for getting an idea about what you are already doing well and what could be improved.

-At the time of writing, MDN's performance report summary looked like this:
+At the time of writing, MDN's performance report summary looks similar to the following:

-A performance report contains information about things like how long a user has to wait before anything can be seen on the page, how many bytes there needs to be downloaded to show a page, and many more.
-And more importantly, it lets you know if those values are good or bad.
+A performance report contains information about things like how long a user has to wait before anything is displayed on the page, how many bytes need to be downloaded to display a page, and much more.
+It also lets you know it the measured values are considered good or bad.

-webpagetest.org is another example of a tool that automatically tests your site and returns lots of useful metrics.
+webpagetest.org is another example of a tool that automatically tests your site and returns useful metrics.

-Most browsers have tools available that you can run against loaded pages to see how they are performing.
-For example, the Firefox Network Monitor can return detailed information on all the assets downloaded form the network, along with a time graph that shows how long each one took to download, and other information besides.
+Most browsers have tools available that you can use to run against loaded pages and determine how they are performing.
+For example, the Firefox Network Monitor returns detailed information on all the assets downloaded form the network, along with a time graph that shows how long each one took to download.

-You can also use the Performance Monitor to measure the performance of a UI as you perform different actions, to indicate what might be slowing things down.
+You can also use the Performance Monitor to measure the performance of a web app or site's user interface as you perform different actions.
+This indicates the features that might be slowing down your web app or site.

-We hope our brief overview of the web performance metrics helped you to get an idea of what is measurable.
-Next up we'll look at perceived performance, and how you can use some clever techniques to make some unavoidable performance hits appear less severe to the user, or disguise them completely.
+This article provided a brief overview of the web performance metrics to help introduce you to what you can measure on a web app or site.
+Next up, you'll look at perceived performance and some techniques to make unavoidable performance hits appear less severe to the user, or disguise them completely.

 In this module